 - Support sustainable results and the long-term interests of shareholders; and

-- Ensure that remuneration in Nordea is aligned with efficient risk management, Nordea purpose and values and applicable regulations.
+- Ensure that remuneration in Nordea is aligned with efficient and effective risk management, Nordea purpose and values and applicable regulations.

 Nordea offers competitive remuneration packages.